dolbyio-samples/rts-app-react-publisher-viewer/README.md

 ## Known Issues

-The functionality provided here is supposed to serve as reference material, so while complete care was taken while creating these apps, please note that they are not intended for usage in real-world scenarios and as such, may have some bugs.
+The apps and components provided here should be used as reference material.
+Although we have taken great care in creating these, please note that they are not intended for real production use and there may be some bugs.

 To report a bug, please report them under `Issues` on our [GitHub](https://github.com/dolbyio-samples/stream-demo-react-millicast/issues) and appropriately label them.
 Please go through the existing open issues before raising a new one.